 - Must have a high school degree or equivalent (GED)

-How to Get Your New Jersey Real Estate License
+How to Get Your Real Estate License in New Jersey

 Step 1.
 Real Estate Pre-Licensing Course